-Each of these tools allows us to move beyond reading, to critical reading, to meditating!
+Each of these tools allow us to move beyond reading to critical reading - to meditating!

-EXERCIZE ONE: ENCOUNTERING THE REFERENCE Meditating on a chapter of Proverbs.
+EXERCISE ONE: ENCOUNTERING THE REFERENCE Meditating on a chapter of Proverbs.

-The plans of the heart belong to man, ?
-But the answer of the tongue is from the LORD.
 3068.
 Yhvh (i.e. Yehovah or Yahveh) the proper name of the God of Israel